 The Atoner: After the debacle at Akzeriuth Luke spends the rest of the game making up for it.

 Blank Slate: He thinks it's amnesia, but it's really this because he was born as a replica.

 Blessed with Suck: In regards to the fact that he has the power to cause hyperresonances on his own but it is abused by the Big Bad, and it's also supposedly too unstable to use in battle..

 Book Dumb: Justified.
-He's a seven year old that's trying to learn at the fifteen year old level.
+He's a seven year old that's trying to learn at the seventeen year old level.

 Break the Haughty: At the start of the game Luke is a entitled, arrogant, spoiled brat.
 Then Akzeriuth happens, he learns he's a replica and The Team abandons them...

 Butt Monkey: The world of Auldrant seems to exist solely to break Luke's mind into tiny little pieces as often and as brutally as possible, and almost all of his otherwise noble friends and family seem only too glad to help it out.